Neurovascular

 Inter-hospital transfers

-Many patients with neurological problems can be managed at their local hospital.
-However, some patients may require specialised investigation and treatment at a regional neuroscience centre, such as King’s.
+Many patients with neurological problems can be treated at their local hospital.
+However, some patients need specialised investigation and treatment at a regional neuroscience centre, such as King’s.

 Preparing for your appointment